 The Scots have always been pioneers when it comes to the world of medicine.
 James Simpson, who introduced anaesthetics in the 19th century and Alexander Fleming who discovered penicillin in 1928, are but two.
-And today, Scotland's teaching hospitals and medical schools are at the forefront of research.
-A large proportion of Scotland's medical students are Scots-born around half, and increasingly, in an interesting demographic change, they're female.
-The medical profession itself has always been something of a male bastion, but that will have to change: over 60% of medical students are now female, a welcome development, but one which will inevitably have implications as those students later qualify and eventually may need to take career breaks to have children.
+The medical profession itself has always been something of a male bastion, but that will have to change: over 60% of medical students are now female, a welcome development.

 Although the steady rise of female applicants to medical school is a modern development, Scottish women have played a significant role in the history of medicine since the 19th century (and probably earlier); with some remarkable stories and characters emerging from the archives.
 These women deserve recognition and the highest respect, for forging ahead when even nursing itself was in its earliest days and the idea of a female doctor or surgeon was deemed unacceptable by the male establishment.